 A decent budget choice is the Hotel Pensão Cristal - Porto near the river.

-A hotel in downtown Porto, the InterContinental Porto - Palacio das Cardosas Hotel is recommended by our honeymoons guide.
+A hotel in downtown Porto, the InterContinental Porto - Palacio das Cardosas Hotel is recommended for a honeymoon or romantic stay.

 Nova de Gaia

 Staying in Vila Nova de Gaia is an option, although not an altogether satisfying one.
 While you'll be closer to the port houses, they're mostly below the level of the main town, and hiking there for dinner can put quite a strain on your legs.
 There are some large, full-service hotels there where you can stay quite cheaply.

 A great place to eat in Vila Nova de Gaia is Restaurante Barao Fladga, found at the Taylor Port works.
 There you'll find great food, wine, and view for a reasonable price with a good wine.